 Catherine Steer, Artistic Director of QSPA, was Associate Artist with Zen Zen Zo Theatre Company, Brisbane, 2013.
-She was now the Artistic Co-ordinator for a large project 'Anzac Dawn', a production with massed choir and acting taking place in Nambour in June 2015, and undertaking a Masters in Performing Arts.
+She was the Artistic Co-ordinator for a large project 'Anzac Dawn', a production with massed choir and acting taking place in Nambour in June 2015, possesses a Masters Degree in Performing Arts.

 With experience of working in theatre and with young people for over 30 years.
 A qualified actress/college teacher, ex Head of Drama who has toured theatre with her own company, directed over 40 published productions, written 30, and has performed in over 50 stageplays and musicals.
 Specialisms; mask work, puppetry, carnival, prop making, directing, composition, script and improvisation work, confidence building in young people and adults, making Shakespeare accessible, teaching acting and encouraging young people to write and direct for the theatre.